graded-cs-resources/IB-Computer-Science-Notes/paper1/np5.1_dynamic_vs_static.md

 ## Sorting a linked list

 It is possible to implement selection sort OR bubble sort on a linked list, because swapping two elements is possible as long as you have references to the two values before them.
 I've implemented both of them below in pseudocode.
-You don't technically NEED to write lists for pseudocode, but for sorting, it's easiest to describe in pseudcoce!
+You don't technically NEED to write lists for pseudocode, but for sorting, it's easiest to describe in pseudocode!

 ### Bubble Sort